11 Best Steelhead Baits: Guide Favorites

 So if roe is not the best steelhead bait, then what is?

-Plastic steelhead worms are often one of my most productive baits for steelhead under many or most conditions and in my opinion, worms might be the best steelhead bait there is.
+Pink and red plastic steelhead worms are often one of my most productive baits for steelhead under many or most conditions, and in my opinion, worms might be the best steelhead bait there is.

-Let’s face the facts, fish in rivers love to eat worms!
-From a young age to old age a steelhead or trout knows a worm is a good meal.
+Let’s face the facts: steelheads in rivers love to eat worms!
+From a young age to old age, a steelhead knows that a worm is a good meal.

 Beads started to become popular about ten years ago, but I used to use craft beads over 25 years ago.

-Sometimes, beads can be the best steelhead bait and I will use them on almost every trip out.
+For the same reason, single eggs work so well; sometimes, beads can be the best steelhead bait, and I will use them on almost every trip out.

 There are a few good brands and some hot colors and sizes that I use, and I discuss this and how to rig up the beads on my Fishing With Beads: 5 Guide Tips For More Fish page.
 I also discuss the glass beads versus the plastic beads and why I think one is better than the other.

-The best glass trout beads on the market come from the CreekCandy Bead Company, and you can get them at FishUSA.com in many colors and sizes.
-These are great beads for getting down fast and are great for finding the bottom which I discuss as one of the 4 key fundamentals of good float fishing on my page Centerpin Fishing: An Expert Centerpin Guide Explains It
+The best glass trout beads on the market come from the CreekCandy Bead Company, and you can get them in many colors and sizes.

-Now I’m not talking fly fishing here.
-You can run a fly while float fishing or bottom bouncing the exact same way you could with a roe bag.
+Now, I’m not talking fly fishing here.
+You can run a fly while float fishing, or bottom bouncing, or drift fishing, the exact same way you could with a roe bag.

-Flies are my secret weapon when the rivers are crowded with roe bag guys, and flies like a black or brown stonefly can be my best steelhead bait on these days.
+Flies are my secret weapon when the rivers are crowded with roe-bag guys.
+Flies like a black or brown stonefly can be my best steelhead bait on days when steelhead are pressured by lots of spawn bags.

 I discuss my favorite flies, when I use them, and how I use them for best success on my Best Flies For Steelhead page.